umbrew/stash-pullrequest-jenkins/README.md

 ##  Building the source
 For building the source it's required you install the [Atlassian Plugin SDK](https://developer.atlassian.com/display/DOCS/Set+up+the+Atlassian+Plugin+SDK+and+Build+a+Project) The easiest way is to follow the link

-For building the source execute the maven build manager that is part of the "Atlassian Plugin SDK" "mvn install" compiles and build the "jenkins-integration-plugin" artifact.
+Building the source is pretty easy, just execute the maven build manager that is part of the "Atlassian Plugin SDK" "mvn install" compiles and build the "jenkins-integration-plugin" artifact.

 ##  Thinks on my todo list